-The Benefits of Well Water
+The Benefits of Well Water in Illinois

 Over 15 million Americans get their water from a private water well.
 This number may seem shocking at first, but the economic, environmental, and health benefits of well water may make you consider digging a well in your own backyard.
 While it is most common to find wells in rural areas, nothing is stopping a suburban household from getting a well.